Ben Chafin: Virginia House of Delegates

 During the 2013 Virginia House of Delegates election, Chafin sought a seat in the Virginia House of Delegates from the 4th district as a Republican.
 Incumbent Democratic Representative Joseph P. Johnson was retiring and Chafin faced no opposition in the general election.

 Senate of Virginia

 In 2013, Senator Phillip Puckett resigned from the Senate of Virginia causing a special election.
 Chafin defeated Democratic nominee Dean Michael Hymes and independent Rickey Allen Mullins in the special election becoming the first Republican elected to the 38th Senate district since George F. Barnes won during the 1971 election.
 Chafin and Hymes both raised over $700,000 for their campaigns.
 He was reelected in the 2015 and 2019 elections.

 Chafin served on the Education and Health, Judiciary, Privileges and Elections, and Rehabilitation and Social Services committees in the state senate.

 Death

-Chafin was hospitalized after contracting COVID-19 in December 2020, and died from complications of COVID-19 at VCU Medical Center in Richmond, Virginia.
+Chafin was hospitalized after contracting COVID-19 in December 2020, and died from complications of the virus at VCU Medical Center in Richmond, Virginia.
 A special election was called by Governor Ralph Northam to select a successor, which was won by Republican Travis Hackworth against Democratic nominee Laurie Buchwald.